 Enforcement resources need to be defined, quantified, funded and incentivized through MCSAP funding so that enforcement’s deployment and adoption of the necessary technology parallels the industries deployment of EOBRs.

 (6) Support systems used in conjunction with EOBRs at a driver's home terminal or the motor carrier's principal place of business must be capable of providing authorized Federal, State, or local officials with summaries of an individual driver's hours of service records, including the information specified in §395.8(d).
 The support systems must also provide information concerning on-board system sensor failures and identification of amended and edited data.
 Support systems must provide a file in the format specified in appendix A to this part.
-The system must also be able to produce a copy of files on portable storage media (CD–RW, USB 2.0 drive) upon request of authorized safety assurance officials.
+The system must also be able to produce a copy of files for electronic file transfer via the methods described in Appendix A, Section 2 or via portable storage media (e.g., CD–RW, USB external storage device) upon request of authorized Federal, State, or local officials.
 The support system may be maintained by a third-party service provider on behalf of the motor carrier.

 MCSAC Recommendation: